lhsego/docs-csp2015/markdown/housing_demo.md

 length(joinedData)
 ```

-#### Trelliscope: an interactive divide and recombine visualization tool

-The data is now ready to be ingested into Trelliscope.
-In this section, you will learn how to connect to a visual data base, create basic functions for plotting, and develop and use cognostics to improve data interpretability.
-A cognostic is usually, but not always, a summary statistic or some form of meta data to be included along with plots.
+The data is now ready to be ingested into trelliscope.
+To use trelliscope, the user needs to define a visual data base and create basic functions for plotting.
+On top of this, a user can develop and use cognostics to improve data interpretability.
+A cognostic is usually, but not always, a summary statistic or some form of metadata to be included along with plots.
 These values can be useful in determining patterns or anomalies in visual displays.

 ```r